UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/ANSYS.md

 ## ANSYS Mechanical

 ANSYS Mechanical handles its own parallelisation, and needs an additional setting to work on our clusters.
 It also only appears to work with Intel MPI.
-Here is an example jobscript for running in parallel potentially across more than one node, for example on the Kathleen cluster.
+Here is an example jobscript for running in parallel potentially across more than one node, for example on the Kathleen cluster. **Note**: the need to use the supplied Intel 2018 MPI instead of the default.

 ```
 #!/bin/bash -l

-# ANSYS 2021.R2: Batch script to run ANSYS Mechanical solver
+# ANSYS 2023.R1: Batch script to run ANSYS Mechanical solver
 # file, distributed parallel (80 cores).

 # Using ANSYS 2021.R2 licence manager running on UCL central licence server.